-When exporting a collection of records to an external file, you usually want no limit on the number of records.
-Note that it is not necessary to reset the cap on collections in this case.
+When you export a collection of records to an external file, you usually want no limit on the number of records.
+You need not reset the cap on collections in this case.
 Instead, select the Unlimited query option when you export a collection.